manchiyiu/gitbook-plugin-youtubex/README.md

 ## Feature

-* The player will be responsive and will rezise approatiately according to the page size.
+* The player will be responsive and will resize according to the page size.
 * A link pointing to the video will be displayed instead if the book is converted into .pdf or other ebook formats.